The deep sea fishing that we do here at Fishing Sydney Tours can be divided into basically two sections:

-- Pelagics – Dolphinfish (Mahi mahi) and Marlin.
+- Pelagics – Dolphinfish (Mahi mahi)

 - Reef or demersal fish – Snapper, Flathead, Morwong, Cod etc.